yapic/yapic/docs/index.md

     pip install tensorflow-gpu==1.15
     ```
     **Hint**: You can make different [virtual environments](https://docs.python.org/3.6/library/venv.html) with different Tensorflow versions for model training and ImageJ export.
     * You can train your model with an environment where```tensorflow==2.1``` is installed.
-If you have a very CUDA driver, this may increase training speed compared to older Tensorflow versions.
+If you have a very new CUDA driver, this may increase training speed compared to older Tensorflow versions.
     * For exporting the model to ImageJ, you can switch to an environment with ```tensorflow==1.15``` (GPU support is not necessary for just exporting the model).